 Up to and including 20 business days before the scheduled exam date

-Exam fee less a $100 withdrawal fee
+Exam fee, minus $100 withdrawal fee

 19 business days or less before the scheduled exam date

-*If a candidate needs to request to withdraw 19 business days or less before the scheduled exam date due to circumstances beyond their control, or cannot present to an exam due to illness or other exceptional circumstances, they may apply for special consideration for a late withdrawal.
+If a candidate needs to withdraw 19 business days or less before the scheduled exam due to circumstances beyond their control, or cannot present to an exam due to illness or other exceptional circumstances, they may apply for special consideration for a late withdrawal.

-Candidates who enrol in the AKT and OSCE for the same cycle but fail the AKT will be withdrawn from the OSCE and refunded the full enrolment fee following the release of the AKT results.
+Candidates who enrol in the AKT and OSCE for the same cycle but fail the AKT will be withdrawn from the OSCE and refunded the full enrolment fee following the publication of the AKT results.

-4.1 Presenting for an exam
+Presenting for an exam

 - Candidates must be in the waiting area for each exam at least 30 minutes prior to the scheduled exam commencement time.

 - Candidates must present primary current proof of identity to the administrator/supervisor at the commencement of the exam.
 A primary proof of identity should be an original document and include a photograph.
-Accepted forms of proof of identity include:

-- current overseas passport
+- current Australian or foreign passport

-- current Australian photo driver’s license
+- current Australian driver’s license (with photograph)

 - current Australian student identity card

 - a clear, colourless plastic water bottle.
 Water is provided at all venues.

-- Candidates must not bring the following items into the exam room:
+Candidates must not bring the following items into the exam room:

-- watches of any type or description
+- Watches of any type or description

-- writing paper, notes, books, computers, calculators or any recording or electronic devices
+- Writing paper, notes, books, computers, calculators or any recording or electronic devices

-- food or beverages (unless special consideration has been granted)
+- Food or beverages (unless special consideration has been granted)

-- any other personal belongings.
+- Any other personal belongings.

 - Candidates must leave all paper in the exam room after completing the exam.